subnetter/subnet-docs/versioned_docs/version-0.1.0/intro/bizmodel.md

 Subnet will be compelling to people who find the paid services option better than the other alternatives, assuming it can provide an excellent user-experience on par with ad-supported messaging platforms.
 We assume that at least tens of millions of people and maybe up to low hundreds of millions of people fall within this catergory.
 This is a large addressable and underserved market.

-In Subnet, network servives are provided by entities who chose to serve users and to get compensated for their provided services.
+In Subnet, network services are provided by entities who chose to serve users and to get compensated for their provided services.
 Users pay for using the service to these entities directly and without any intermediate third-party.
 Payments are done using a cryptocurrency which is designed to empower the service.
-The crypto technology empowering the service enables frictionless nano-payments (payments significantly smaller than micro-payments) from users to service providers and from users to other users.
+The crypto technology empowering the service enables frictionless nano-payments (payments significantly smaller than micropayments) from users to service providers and from users to other users.

 Subnet network services are not provided by a company or an organization that is able to change its privacy policy, terms of use, or usage fees at will.
 It can't be forced into giving away users private data to government official requests.
 By design, the entities collectively providing the service do not have separately or jointly access to any private user data.
 In other words, Subnet privacy design starts by removing the corporation as a monolithic entity that has most user data and replacing it by a federation of service providers which don't have access to user data.